pytek-io/async-stream-processing/readme.md

 11:33:00.856018 11:33:00.856005 11:33:00.854089 Hello again Jane!
 ```

-One can can see that we fast forwarded events while maintaining the expected chronology.
+One can see that we fast forwarded events while maintaining the expected chronology.
 Callbacks can be either regular methods or coroutines.

 ## Pausing execution